jy1124/Technozi/README.md

 # Technozi
-> tracking and vaccine status using jsp
+> tracking and vaccine status using jsp.

 > This project is developed for studying jsp and understanding entity-control-boundary

 #requirement